tonytvo/blog-generator/content/blog/buffett-partnership-letters-summary/index.md

   - Bought Illinois National Bank and Trust Co. through Berkshire in 1969.
   - Buffett had low expectations of the textile business in 1969.
 He was more enthusiastic about the insurance and bank businesses.
 He didn’t want to liquidate the textile business and put 1,100 people out of work (so long as the textile business earned a decent profit and did not need large additional amounts of capital).

+- **How Buffett and Charlie Munger run Berkshire**

+  - Buffett and Berkshire avoid making predictions and tell their managers to do the same.
+They think it is a bad managerial habit that too often leads managers to make up their financial reports.

+  - Buffett just gives a simple set of commands to his CEOs: to run their business as if (1) they are its sole owner, (2) it is the only asset they hold, and (3) they can never sell or merge it for a hundred years.
+This enables Berkshire CEOs to manage with a long-term horizon ahead of them, something alien to the CEOs of public companies whose short-term oriented shareholders obsess with meeting the latest quarterly earnings estimate.
+Short-term results matter, of course, but the Berkshire approach avoids any pressure to achieve them at the expense of strengthening long-term competitive advantages.

+  - Stock splits are another common action in corporate America that Buffett points out disserve owner interests.
+Stock splits have three consequences: they increase transaction costs by promoting high share turnover; they attract shareholders with short-term, market-oriented views who unduly focus on stock market prices; and, as a result of both of those effects, they lead to prices that depart materially from intrinsic business value.

+  - Intrinsic value: The discounted value of the cash that can be taken out of a business during its remaining life.
+Charlie and Berkshire are interested only in acquisitions that they believe will raise the per-share intrinsic value of Berkshire’s stock.

+  - According to Buffett: Useful financial statements must enable a user to answer three basic questions about a business: approximately how much a company is worth, its likely ability to meet its future obligations, and how good a job its managers are doing in operating the business.
+Charlie and Buffett think that it is both deceptive and dangerous for CEOs to predict growth rates for their companies.

+  - “At Berkshire, we try to be as logical about compensation as about capital allocation.
+For example, we compensate Ralph Schey based upon the results of Scott Fetzer rather than those of Berkshire.
+What could make more sense, since he’s responsible for one operation but not the other?
+A cash bonus or a stock option tied to the fortunes of Berkshire would provide totally capricious rewards to Ralph.
+He could, for example, be hitting home runs at Scott Fetzer while Charlie and I rang up mistakes at Berkshire, thereby negating his efforts many times over.
+Conversely, why should option profits or bonuses be heaped upon Ralph if good things are occurring in other parts of Berkshire but Scott Fetzer is lagging?”

+  - “Charlie and I believe that a CEO must not delegate risk control.
+It’s simply too important.
+If Berkshire ever gets in trouble, it will be my fault.
+It will not be because of misjudgments made by a Risk Committee or Chief Risk Officer.”

+  - “It has not been shareholders who have botched the operations of some of our country’s largest financial institutions.
+Yet they have borne the burden, with 90% or more of the value of their holdings wiped out in most cases of failure.
+The CEOs and directors of the failed companies, however, have largely gone unscathed.
+Their fortunes may have been diminished by the disasters they oversaw, but they still live in grand style.
+It is the behavior of these CEOs and directors that needs to be changed: If their institutions and the country are harmed by their recklessness, they should pay a heavy price-one not reimbursable by the companies”

+  - “Audit committees should unequivocally put auditors on the spot, making them understand they will become liable for major monetary penalties if they don’t come forth with what they know or suspect.”

 # Buffet's principles and rules of value investing
 - the data and qualitative information from 10K and 10Q reports can be used to evaluate the following principles:
   - Vigilant leadership
   - long-term prospects
   - stock stability
   - buy at attractive prices

 ## vigilant leadership
 - Sometimes, management focus more on optimizing their own pay rather than optimizing returns to the shareholders.
 In other cases, management may have the intention of maximizing the returns to the shareholders, but are taking high risks in doing so.
 - many managers simply want to grow their "empire" with the shareholders' retained earnings.